IAscet/Second_Monitor_Swicher/README.md

 Clone the repository to your local machine.
 Build the program using Go compiler.
 Run the executable.
-Press the defined keys to switch display settings.
+Press the  ` key to switch display to second screen only mod  and F2 for pc only mod
+or you can set your own keys

 Dependencies